DanielBMarkham/AirBlog/README.md

 ## Notes

-As you can see, most of what's on my to-do list is UI bike-shedding, so this was a good place to stop for a bit.
+As you can see, most of what's on my to-do list is either UI bike-shedding or stuff required for full-product roll-out, so this was a good place to stop for a bit.
 Contact me if you're trying it on your own and would like any help or have feedback!
 I'd be interested in how it works for you.